SaulDoesCode/rilti.js/README.md

 * written and distributed in plain es2015/es6
 * plugin hooks: add any feature

-rilti.js harnesses the power of Proxy objects to make some magical behavior possible.

 #### Plugins:
 * rilti-tilt.js - compact mouse motion based element tilting effect, based on vanilla-tilt.js